RIPE-NCC/ripe-database-documentation/docs/03.RIPE-Database-Structure/11-REST-API-Data-model.md

 ***

 #### Versions:
-    enumeration of the changes of a particular object.
+Enumeration of the changes of a particular object.
 Will only be in the [versions](../11.How-to-Query-the-RIPE-Database/03-RESTful-API-Queries.md#rest-api-versions) response payload.
 Consists of _type_ (see Type), _key_ (see Primary key) and _version_.
 * Version: information about a particular version of the object.
 It can either be _deleted_, in which case there's only a date, or show information about the revision.